procxx/ClassicShell/src/ClassicShell/README.txt

 *	Has options for customizing the folder panel to look more like the Windows XP version or to not fade the expand buttons

+*	Can show the free disk space and the total file size in the status bar

 ///////////////////////////////////////////////////////////////////////////////